charpeni/react-native-url-polyfill/README.md

 Locate your JavaScript entry-point file, commonly called `index.js` at the root of your React Native project.

-Then, import `react-native-url-polyfill` at the top of your entry-point file, the polyfill will be automatically applied.
+Then, import `react-native-url-polyfill/auto` at the top of your entry-point file, the polyfill will be automatically applied.

 ```javascript
 import 'react-native-url-polyfill/auto`;